CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/KVM-Setup-sngl-op.md

     {{<netq-install/kvm-platform-image deployment="onprem" version="4.2">}}

-4. Setup and configure your VM.
+4. Set up and configure your VM.

     {{<netq-install/vm-setup hypervisor="kvm" deployment="onprem" version="4.2">}}

-5. Log in to the VM and change the password.
+5. Log into the VM and change the password.

     {{<netq-install/change-pswd>}}